The Benefits of Agent Assist for Businesses

-Errors, short of process compliance errors, are maybe not of and in themselves costly, but have negative run-on effects throughout the entire process.
+Errors, short of process compliance errors, may not be costly themselves, but they have negative run-on effects throughout the entire process.
 These can manifest later in the interaction, such as increased product returns, higher callback rates and lower customer satisfaction.

-The primary way of driving down errors is to enforce new rules on existing systems, leveraging solutions such as real-time agent assist powered by robotic desktop automation.
+The primary way of driving down errors is to enforce new rules on existing systems, leveraging solutions such as a real-time agent assist, powered by robotic desktop automation.

 Efficiency is, generally speaking, not concerned with the outcome, and is instead typically a cost metric.
-Ultimately it can have an impact on outcomes and the customer experience, but is of and by itself generally used to measure costs and improve performance.
+Ultimately it can have an impact on outcomes and the customer experience, but it is generally used to measure costs and improve performance.

 Average Handling Time

-Average Handling Time, or AHT, has been the legacy metric that seemingly controlled all contact center decisions.
+Average Handling Time, or AHT, has been the legacy metric that seemingly controls all contact center decisions.
 AHT refers to the average length that it takes to complete a call.
 This is important as it directly references internal operating costs – in large call centers processing hundreds of thousands of calls, shaving 10 or 20 seconds from a call can add up to significant savings.
-And by improving the underlying systems, such as implementing unified agent desktops or automation, contact centers were able to see significant reductions in AHT, generating significant savings for the company.
+And by improving the underlying systems, such as implementing unified agent desktops or automation, contact centers can see significant reductions in AHT, generating significant savings for the company.

-Of course, as could be expected, placing too much emphasis on reducing AHT at all costs can have negative consequences – specifically, it can be detrimental to the overall customer experience, and to some extent disincentivizes agents to spend time with the customer to properly resolve their issue with empathy.
+Of course, as could be expected, placing too much emphasis on reducing AHT at all costs can have negative consequences – specifically, it can be detrimental to the overall customer experience and can disincentivize agents from spending time with the customer to properly resolve their issue with empathy.

 Many contact centers therefore have opted to favor outcome metrics such as First Contact Resolution, with secondary emphasis on AHT.

-While AHT in this discussion has been referring specifically to calls, other assisted service channels are often measured by this metric as well.
-However, many other methods are asynchronous in nature and the agent can handle multiple inquiries at the same time (eg. Chat), making AHT less relevant for these channels as they are for the voice channel.
+While AHT, in this discussion, refers specifically to calls, this metric can also apply to other assisted service channels.
+However, in instances where agents can handle multiple inquiries at the same time (e.g. Chat), AHT is less relevant than it is for the voice channel.

 After Call Work Time